Ryan Kaine is on the hunt…

 Slowly, one by one, the stars blinked out and a pale dawn washed away the darkness of night.

-What had originally seemed like the most obvious thing in the world—save the girl, punish the arsehole—had turned into hours of waiting in the perishing cold.
+What had originally seemed like the most obvious thing in the world—save the girl, punish the vicious arsehole—had turned into hours of waiting in the perishing cold.
 Hours of double-guessing and doubt.

 Earlier, his post-floodlight searches hadn’t added to his small pool of knowledge.
 Peering through windows and pressing his ear to the glass achieved nothing.
-Heavy curtains hid the view inside, and double-glazed windows on the ground level prevented all sounds filtering through into the night.
+Heavy curtains hid the view inside, and triple-glazed windows on the ground level prevented all sounds filtering through into the night.
 A complete bust.

 He’d been deaf and blind to whatever was going on inside Prentiss House and had failed to add to Corky’s intel.